 - Supine position for nailing

-Generally, a fracture table will be used to reduce and fix these
+Generally, a fracture table will be used to reduce and fix these fractures.

 The contralateral leg should be positioned in a way that it is convenient for both patient and surgeon.
 Depending on the medical history (eg contralateral hip prosthesis) this leg should be positioned so that it is not harmed and that image intensification is easily accessible.
 The ipsilateral arm is placed in arm sling.

 It is essential that the C-arm is positioned in such a way as to provide good images of AP, axial, and lateral views of the femoral neck and diaphysis respectively.
 With the patient and fluoroscope properly positioned, obtain AP and lateral images.

 For undisplaced fractures, the surgeon can proceed with skin preparation and draping, and then on to exposure for fixation.
 If the fracture is displaced, closed reduction should be carried out at this point.
 If it is unsuccessful, percutaneous manipulation or formal open reduction will be necessary and the incision must be planned appropriately.